mdn/content/files/en-us/web/css/cascade/index.md

 ### Importance and layers

-The origin type precendence order is inverted for important styles.
-Important styles declared outside of any cascade layer have lower precendence than those declared as part of a layer.
+The origin type precedence order is inverted for important styles.
+Important styles declared outside of any cascade layer have lower precedence than those declared as part of a layer.
 Important values that come in early layers have precedence over important styles declared in subsequent cascade layers.

 Take for example the following CSS: